 What types of food do you rescue and deliver?

 We focus on uncut fruits and vegetables and occasionally redistribute other grocery items.

 Why is biking a part of BFR?

-We don’t have a centralized sorting facility, because by the time the produce gets there, sorted and moved back out, it would go bad.
+We don’t have a centralized sorting facility because by the time the produce gets there, sorted and moved back out, it would not longer be edible.
 Therefore, our model is to take fresh produce directly to where it will be consumed that day, minimizing the time it travels.
 Often, recipient locations are only blocks away from grocery stores, so in order to minimize our environmental footprint, we wanted to do as much as possible by bicycle.
-The other side effects have been a rock-star volunteer community and more engagement around bicycle commuting in general!
+The other benefit has been a rock-star volunteer community and more engagement around bicycle commuting in general!

 Do I have to bike to volunteer as a courier?

 No!
 We have some shifts that are available to be done by car, and especially in a pinch, heavy loads, or in the snow.
 We appreciate all of our volunteers who drive as well.
 Also, we strive to create an inclusive community in which anyone feels welcome to contribute.
 We attempt to match each new volunteer with activities best suited to their capabilities and desires, and provide skills-based volunteering opportunities, beyond the physical distribution of food.